 - 1. In your pull request, edit file .travis.yml so that it rebuilds the JDK (some jobs might time out). - 2.
 Verify that all tests pass. - 3.
 A Checker Framework developer needs to update the pre-built JDK from your branch. - 4.
 Undo your edits to file .travis.yml. - 5.
 Verify that all tests pass. - 6.
-A Checker Framework developer will merge your branch.
+A Checker Framework developer will review your code and merge your branch.